MirrorAI-Lab/BaZi-Persona/README.md

 # Bazi-LLM
 A code base for the First Bazi dataset and First Bazi AI System.
+(It will release soon~)